mebjas/mebjas.github.io/_posts/2020-12-30-how-to-get-commodity-price-in-google-sheet.md

 =GOOGLEFINANCE("NYSE:PINS") --> for Pinterest Inc
 ```

 `GOOGLEFINANCE` function supports more options like getting values over a period of time for a given stock with different attributes.
-[Read more about it](https://support.google.com/docs/answer/3093281?hl=en) in Google support page.
+You can [read more about it](https://support.google.com/docs/answer/3093281?hl=en) on the Google support page.

 ### ImportHtml and ImportXml
-`ImportHtml` and `ImportXml` are functions that allow you to crawl a certain web page or xml respectively over internet, parse the structured data and get some values from it if you can pinpoint the position w.r.t document structure.
-An example of how I use this is for getting latest values of some `Singapore Exchange: SGX` listed stocks.
-Example of how to do this would be:
+`ImportHtml` and `ImportXml` are functions that allow you to crawl a certain web page or XML respectively over `HTTP/HTTPS`, parse the structured data and get some values from it if you can pinpoint the position w.r.t document structure.
+An example of how I use this is for getting the latest values of some `Singapore Exchange: SGX` listed stocks.
+An example of how to do this would be:

 ```gs
 =IMPORTXML("https://sg.finance.yahoo.com/quote/RW0U.SI",
     "//span[@class='Trsdu(0.3s) Fw(b) Fz(36px) Mb(-4px) D(ib)']")
 ```

-This allows us to get the value of stock `RWOU.SI` which is ticker for [Mapletree North Asia Commercial Trust (RW0U.SI)](https://sg.finance.yahoo.com/quote/RW0U.SI)
+This allows us to get the value of stock `RWOU.SI` which is the ticker for [Mapletree North Asia Commercial Trust (RW0U.SI)](https://sg.finance.yahoo.com/quote/RW0U.SI)

 Another example of this would be: